 The fund invests in technology, healthcare, financials, industrials, and other industries and has a low expense ratio.

-Vanguard’s VOO ETF has been labeled by Seeking Alpha as one of the best investments for beginners because of its low cost, built-in diversification, and excellent performance.
+Seeking Alpha has labeled Vanguard’s VOO ETF as one of the best investments for beginners because of its low cost, built-in diversification, and excellent performance.